RoMa v2: Harder Better Faster Denser Feature Matching: Method

 After the matcher has finished training, we freeze it and run it in inference mode, producing a coarse warp for the refiners to refine.
 We train the refiners for 300k steps of batch size 64, resulting in a total of approximately 19M pairs.
 Like the matcher, we use a learning rate of $4\cdot10^{-4}$.

-\paragraph{Architecture:} As the matcher, in contrast to RoMa where the matcher predicts at stride 14, predicts at stride 4, there is only a need to refine at strides equal or smaller.
-We thus construct three refiners at strides $\{4,2,1\}$ respectively.
+\paragraph{Architecture:} As the matcher predicts at stride 4, in contrast to RoMa's stride 14, we only need to refine at strides $\leq 4$.
+We thus construct three refiners at strides $\{4,2,1\}$, respectively.
 These follow a similar architecture as in RoMa~\cite{edstedt2024roma} with some efficiency improvements.
 First, we find that the local correlation implementation used in RoMa uses a large amount of memory, especially at high resolution.
 To remedy this we write a custom CUDA kernel as a PyTorch extension, which significantly reduces the memory consumption (\cf~\Cref{tab:runtime}).
 We further change all channel dimensions to be powers of two, which further boosts performance.
-Further details about the refiners is given in the appendix.
+Further details about the refiners are given in the appendix.

-\paragraph{Predictive Covariance:} It is often useful, besides a notion of predicted overlap, to have access to a numerical estimate of the expected error.
-While predictive uncertainty has been previously studied~\cite{ilg2018uncertainty,schroppel2022benchmark,zhou2018deeptam,yin2019hierarchical,truong2023pdc}, State-of-the-Art methods such as RoMa~\cite{edstedt2024roma} or UFM~\cite{zhang2025ufm} do not provide any such estimate.
+\paragraph{Predictive Covariance:} In addition to predicted overlap, it is often useful to have access to a numerical estimate of the expected error.
+While predictive uncertainty has been previously studied~\cite{ilg2018uncertainty,schroppel2022benchmark,zhou2018deeptam,yin2019hierarchical,truong2023pdc,shenoi2026raco}, state-of-the-art matchers such as RoMa~\cite{edstedt2024roma} or UFM~\cite{zhang2025ufm} do not provide any such estimate.
 To remedy this, we predict a pixel-wise Gaussian uncertainty of the 2D residuals,